sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 much to offer for establishing setting.

-Deckahedron World works best with stories where characters start out "scrappy", that is to say, without extraordinary powers and priviliges, characters who struggle, who chafe against their current limitations in the world.
+Deckahedron World works best with stories where characters start out "scrappy", that is to say, without extraordinary powers and privileges, characters who struggle, who chafe against their current limitations in the world.
 So superhero titles or stories where protagonists are genetically imbued with special abilities might also need to be pared down.